 General News Fri, 16 Sep 2016

-The company and its leaders refused to sell prepaid power to customers during a recent three-day strike in protest to the proposed privatisation of ECG.
+If the Electricity Company of Ghana (ECG) needs to be sanctioned, the benefit should go directly to the consumer and not the regulator, Consumer Rights advocate, Kofi Kapito has said.His concern comes after the Public Utilities Regulatory Commission (PURC) fined the state power distributor GHS202,640 for breaching LI 1861 and LI 1935.
+ECG refused to sell prepaid power to customers during a recent three-day strike in protest to the proposed privatisation of ECG.
 The situation caused a lot of discomfort to both domestic and industrial customers who had to struggle to keep their homes and businesses lit.